Planescape: Sigil

 Sigil, the "City of Doors", is located atop the Spire in the Outlands.
 It has the shape of a torus, and the city itself is located on the inner surface of the ring.
 There is no sky, simply an all-pervasive light that waxes and wanes to create day and night.
 Sigil cannot be entered or exited save via portals.
 Although this makes it quite safe from any would-be invader, it also makes it a prison of sorts for those not possessing a portal key.
 Thus, many call Sigil "The Bird Cage" or "The Cage".
 Though Sigil is commonly held to be located "at the center of the planes" (where it is positioned atop the infinitely tall Spire), some argue that this is impossible since the planes are infinite in all dimensions, and therefore there can never truly be a center to any or all of them.
-Curiously, from the Outlands, one can see Sigil atop the supposedly infinite Spire.
+From the Outlands, Sigil can be seen suspended above the supposedly infinite Spire.